handofkwll/fisica/README.md

 ###pyfiins

-This is a python program being written to simulate the data taken by a 'strawman design' double Fourier interferometer in space.
+As part of the FISICA project a python program is being written to simulate the data taken by a 'strawman design' double Fourier interferometer in space.
+This program is called **pyfiins**.

 Currently, it is run from IPython (see ipython.org) built on python 2.7 on a Mac.